smart-spectral-matching/ssm-ui-catalog/README.md

 ### Auditing

-Currently, any dependency which has a `high` or `critical` severity level from `yarn audit` will fail CI/CD.
-(If you get a `critical` severity level, your computer may be compromised)
+Currently, any regular dependency will fail CI/CD.
+Dev dependencies are not checked in CI/CD, but if you get a `critical` severity level, your computer may be compromised.

 If you have both NPM and Yarn installed, you can try running `bin/audit-fix.sh` to update some of the audit dependencies automatically.